TanishkaMarrott/Building-a-Resilient-DevSecOps-Pipeline-for-a-Reddit-Clone-Utilizing-Jenkins-ArgoCD-Prometheus-G/README.md

 > I'd give a quick acronym here, Heard about Docker?
 What does it actually do?
 It packages the application code, libraries, necessary dependencies, and runtime environments into a single package (that's called an artifact).
 In the same way, Helm would package all K8s resources, like deployments, services.
 This means it more like a directory structure, packaging all K8s manifests, templates and config values.

-Key pointers about Helm:-
+**Key pointers about Helm:-**

-Helm lets you manage complex K8s applications, It lets you template charts as well, That mean's it'll enable us to inject values and configurations at runtime. == Reproducability and Reusability of K8 manifests
+Helm lets you manage complex K8s applications, It lets you template charts as well, That mean's it'll enable us to inject values and configurations at runtime. == Reproducibility and Reusability of K8 manifests

 > Helm shares some similarity from a conceptual standpoint with GitOps Practices.
 Each time I install a new chart, it creates a new "release".
 So, this is a versioned snapshot, Helm keeps track of changes to your deployments.
 Just in case, the release isn't as well as it had been planned, you can rollback to a previous stable version.
 GitOps could extend this to a more broader sense, with both infrastructure provisioning / configuration plus the application deployment aspect...

+We've added the Helm Repo `Prometheus-kube-stack.` This repo is a collection of all the k8s resources pertaining to Prometheus and Grafana.
+It lets you setup these tools in your cluster in a way that's fully integrated and easy to manage.

+## Prometheus and Grafana

+--> Our monitoring and observability tool suite.

+> Prometheus, it's actually a time- series database.
+It's like a multi-dimensional model, with metric and some key-value pairs.
+It collects data from a wide array of sources, be it, infra-components, applications or  services.
+That's through Exporters.
+Exporters expose metrics in a way that can be easily consumed by Prom.
+You can then make use of PromQl, to query the data, or have an Alerting manager setup / integrated with it, to trigger off notifications for anomalies.

+A quick flow diagram to help you ingest this idea better:-

+            Application/Service/
+           Infrastructure Component
+                   |
+                   v
+                 Exporter
+            (Exposes Metrics)
+                   |
+                   v
+               Prometheus
+           (Time-Series Database)
+                   |
+                   v
+         Querying with  PromQL /
+      Alerting with Alert Manager

+The prometheus stack, we installed using Helm, comes with the Grafana Deployment embedded.

+So, what's Grafana?

+Grafana is a DV Tool,